sensedeep/senselogs/README.md

 ### Child Instances

-If you have modules or subsystems, it is often useful for them to derive their own child log instances which inherit context and levels from their parent instance.
-Then the child can modify the context and levels to suit.
+If you have modules or subsystems, it is often useful for them to derive their own child log instances which inherit context and channels from their parent instance.
+Then the child can modify the context and channels to suit.

 ```javascript
 const child = log.child({